michaelbrewer/aws-lambda-events/README.md

 # AWS Lambda Events

-Collection of resources and tools on the different input and outputs that AWS Lambda expects.
+Collection of resources and tools on the different request inputs and resoinse outputs that the event sources for AWS Lambda expect.

 ## AWS Lambda Publish Sharable Events